askharley/build_an_app_in_flutter_workshop/README.md

 - Learn how to structure our Flutter application
 - Learn how to create a theme
 - Learn how to build views
+- Learn how to navigate between views
+- Learn how to pass arguments between views
 - Learn how to make HTTP requests
 - Learn how to handle dependency injection
-- Learn how to pass arguments between views
 - Learn how to handle state